Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Phones in a lighter colour are non-native or allophones.
 Source Wikipedia.

-A significant feature of Mongolian phonology is that vowel sounds are divided into front (+ATR), back (-ATR), and neutral groups (see harmony).
+A significant feature of Mongolian phonology is that vowel sounds are divided into front (+ATR), back (-ATR), and neutral groups (see Vowel harmony).
 The front and back distinction has to do with the position of the tongue root (ATR means Advanced Tongue Root).
 The phonology is more complicated, and sounds are somewhat more fluid than described here.
 See the sources for more detailed information.

 labial | alveolar | post- alveolar |